What is a STEM degree?

 #28.
 New Jersey Institute of Technology

-New Jersey Institute of Technology was ranked in the top 100 national universities by U.S. News for 2020, and #1 nationally in student economic upward mobility by Forbes.
+New Jersey Institute of Technology was ranked in the top 100 national universities by U.S. News, and #1 nationally in student economic upward mobility by Forbes.
 Among the school’s 126 degrees are STEM programs in applied mathematics, applied physics, architecture, biophysics, cybersecurity and privacy, industrial engineering, environmental science, and computer science.
 NJIT also offers a bachelor’s degree in science, technology, and society with a concentration in cyberpsychology, along with many of its certificates and graduate STEM degrees online.

 - Tuition: $32,386